 1. Ovarian Cancer

-Using the compound AKBA (acetyl-11-keto-beta-boswellic acid) derived from the resin, research has successfully shown its potential effectiveness in targeting ovarian cancer and has been able to demonstrate the ability of AKBA to combat cancer cells in late-stage ovarian cancer.
+Using the compound AKBA (acetyl-11-keto-beta-boswellic acid) derived from the resin, research has successfully shown its potential effectiveness in targeting ovarian cancer and has been able to demonstrate the ability of

 Researchers found that boswellic acids are toxic to ovarian cancer cells at pharmacologically achievable concentrations and may form the basis of a novel anti-cancer treatment for ovarian cancer, perhaps alongside conventional chemotherapy.